Personal Bankruptcy Protection and Household Debt

 Abstract

-Increasing personal bankruptcy protection increases consumers' desire to borrow and lenders' cost of extending credit; the impact on equilibrium borrowing is ambiguous.
-Using bankruptcy protection changes across U.S. states between 1999 and 2005, we find that borrowers respond to increased protection by increasing their unsecured debt.
-Border-county estimates suggest that local economic conditions do not drive these results.
+Increasing personal bankruptcy protection raises consumers’ desire to borrow and lenders’ cost of extending credit; the impact on equilibrium borrowing is ambiguous.
+Using bankruptcy protection changes between 1999 and 2005 across U.S. states, we find that borrowers respond to greater protection by increasing their unsecured debt.
+Border county estimates suggest that local economic conditions do not drive these results.
 Borrowers pay more for protection through higher interest rates, yet delinquency is unaffected.
-Remarkably, our results indicate that rising borrower demand outstripped decreasing supply in this period.
-The aggregate level of household debt did not decrease, but the composition of borrowing changed.
+Remarkably, our results indicate that rising borrower demand outstripped decreasing supply.
+Increased protections did not reduce the aggregate level of household debt but affected the composition of borrowing.

 Keywords: household debt, credit markets